Pan Seared Rib Eye Steak

 - 1 tbsp olive oil, 15 ml

 - fresh rosemary or thyme, garnish - optional

-- Sprinkle salt and pepper onto both sides of the steak, and rub it in with your hands.
+- Sprinkle salt and pepper onto both sides of the steak, rubbing in with your hands.

-- Cook for 3-4 minutes.
-Flip the steaks and add the butter on top along with the optional fresh herbs.
-Cook another 3-4 minutes.
+- Flip the steaks and add the butter on top along with the optional fresh herbs.

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.